 Likewise, if the Jews engage in an argument amongst themselves […] or if a Jew and a Christian fight one another, engage in hitting or injuring each other, then neither the judge of the city, nor the consuls, nor indeed anybody else, but only the palatinus [voivode] of the Jews or his surrogate shall judge them […]

 This arrangement recognized Halachic judgments (i.e. according to Jewish religious law), strengthening Jewish courts in inner communal cases while placing cross-religious cases under the pre-existing jurisdiction of a royal representative.
 In this manner, it preserved Jewish rights within the judicial system while providing an alternative to the municipal courts.
-In fact, this compromise was intended to protect Jews against two main laws that governed the multi-court system: legis loci delicti, which roughly dictated that the court will be determined by where the case took place, and actor sequitur forum rei, which stated that the plaintiff was required to sue in the court to which the subject of the lawsuit belonged.
-Bothdisadvantaged Jewish complainants.
-While these rules generally supported the polyphony of the court system and thus left room for maneuver between the different jurisdictions, they subjected Jews to the city courts, which were often hostile to them “due to religious hatred but also from bitter economical competition.”
+In fact, this compromise was intended to protect Jews against two main laws that governed the multi-court system and were potentially disadvantageous to them: legis loci delicti, which roughly dictated that the court will be determined by where the case took place, and actor sequitur forum rei, which stated that the plaintiff was required to sue in the court to which the subject of the lawsuit belonged..
+While these rules generally supported the polyphony of the court system and thus left room for maneuver between the different jurisdictions, they implied that Jews were to be subjected to the city courts, which were often hostile to them “due to religious hatred but also from bitter economical competition.”
 By referring Jewish-Christian cases to the wojewodziński court (which was run and presided over by the voivode), the privileges provided the Jews with a more neutral alternative from within the system.
 In this way, the charters promoted Jewish utilization of the existing justice apparatus for both dialogue and conflict management with Christians, and in turn contributed to the “accommodation [of the Jews] within an estate-based society.”

 The voivode and the wojewodziński court had the further advantage of following the ‘law of the land' (prawo ziemskie), a means of minimizing Jewish vulnerability to ‘town law’ (prawo miejskie).
 Town law, applicable to town residents, was strongly influenced by written Germanic law and had a more local, as well as a more Christian, orientation.
 In contrast, the ‘law of the land’ held a number of advantages for Jews.
 Used mainly by the nobility, it was based on Polish custom and relied strongly on royal privileges, rather than on foreign law codices, allowing the judge greater discretion.
 Its appeal process allowed Jews to lodge appeals to the voivode from the wojewodziński court and from the Court of the Elders, as well as from the voivode’s court to the king’s court.
 In the absence of a state-wide law, the law of the land was often taken as general Polish law.
 Subjecting Jews to the law of the land thus firmly incorporated them into the system of Polish justice while increasing their chance to be judged according to royal privileges and custom.